-For the PDV Offset, expenditure obtaining 'QAPE opinions' from accountants or line producers for cash-flow lenders, investors or guarantors is not QAPE as it is a financing expense.
+For the PDV Offset, expenditure obtaining a 'QAPE opinion' is not QAPE as it is a financing expense.

 R

 Related party transactions

 Related party transactions are referred to as 'Interested party transactions' (see Interested party), but see also Apportionment of expenses related to PDV and Arm's length arrangements.